dolphindb/Tutorials_EN/standalone_deployment.md

 cp -r local8848/storage/CHUNK_METADATA/ backup/CHUNK_METADATA
 ```

-> ❗️ If the backup files are not in the above default directories, check the directories specified by the configuration parameters *dfsMetaDir* and *chunkMetaDir*.
-If the configuration parameters are not modified but the configuration parameter *volumes* is specified, then you can find the CHUNK_METADATA under the *volumes* directory.
+**Note**: If the backup files are not in the above default directories, check the directories specified by the configuration parameters *dfsMetaDir* and *chunkMetaDir*.
+If the configuration parameters are not modified but the configuration parameter *volumes* is specified, then you can find the *CHUNK_METADATA* under the *volumes* directory.

 **Step 3: Update**